 - ZENworks Orchestrator Agent: This pattern is installed on all computing resources that are to be managed.
-It runs applications under the management of the Orchestrator Server and reports its status to the Orchestrator Server. - ZENworks Orchestrator Clients: Installing this pattern installs the ZENworks Orchestator Console that lets the computing resource administrator troubleshoot, initiate, change, or shut down server functions for ZENworks Orchestrator and its computing resources.
-For information about the tools included in this pattern, see "ZENworks Orchestrator Clients:" on page 110. - ZENworks Virtual Machine Builder: This pattern is an agent that builds the VM images as the jobs are sent to it by the Orchestrator Server.
+It runs applications under the management of the Orchestrator Server and reports its status to the Orchestrator Server. - ZENworks Orchestrator Clients: Installing this patter lets the administrator of a computing resource administrator troubleshoot, initiate, change, or shut down server functions for ZENworks Orchestrator and its computing resources.
+For information about the tools included in this pattern, see "ZENworks Orchestrator Clients:" on page 140. - ZENworks Virtual Machine Builder: This pattern is an agent that builds the VM images as the jobs are sent to it by the Orchestrator Server.
 The Xen hypervisor must exist on the server where this pattern is installed.